cherrero42/BootCamp-Cybersecurity/ft_onion/README.md

 • Access to the server via SSH on port 4242 is enabled.

-• No open any ports or set any firewall rules
+• No ports set in any firewall rules

 May 2023